Runway Growth Finance Corp. Announces Date for First Quarter 2023 Financial Results and Conference Call

-/EIN News/ -- WOODSIDE, Calif., April 17, 2023 (GLOBE NEWSWIRE) -- Runway Growth Finance Corp.
-(Nasdaq: RWAY) (“Runway Growth”), a leading provider of flexible capital solutions to late- and growth-stage companies seeking an alternative to raising equity, today announced that it will release its first quarter 2023 financial results after market close on Tuesday, May 9, 2023.
+WOODSIDE, Calif., April 17, 2023 (GLOBE NEWSWIRE) -- Runway Growth Finance Corp.
+RWAY ("Runway Growth"), a leading provider of flexible capital solutions to late- and growth-stage companies seeking an alternative to raising equity, today announced that it will release its first quarter 2023 financial results after market close on Tuesday, May 9, 2023.
 Runway Growth will discuss its financial results on a conference call that day at 2:00 p.m.
 PT (5:00 p.m.
 ET).

 To participate in the conference call or webcast, participants should register online at the Runway Growth Investor Relations website.
 Participants are requested to register a day in advance or at a minimum 15 minutes before the start of the call.
 The earnings call can also be accessed through the following links: